rp4rk/focused-will/stats.md

 ## How Haste Works

-Haste is a fairly straightforward statistic in 2020, you may have heard the term "haste breakpoint" before in the past, but those are mostly gone for now.
-There are still some places where breakpoints exist however, especially within the Discipline spec, so it can be helpful to keep this information at hand to calculate specific behaviors.
+Haste is a fairly straightforward statistic, you may have heard the term "haste breakpoint" before in the past, but those are mostly gone for now.
+There are still some places where breakpoints exist however, especially with Discipline, so it can be helpful to keep this information at hand to calculate specific behaviors.

 ### Shadowfiend/Mindbender